 Ascend via Arthurs Creek which has easy access on the true right of the creek.
-The first 15 to 20 minutes are not so flash, with some scrub bashing with skis for about ten minutes.
+The first 15 to 20 minutes are not so flash, with some scrub tramping, with skis on the pack, for about ten minutes.
 Fortunately the terrain quickly opens up allowing easy hiking, following sheep trails, up to around the 1100m mark where the Ferguson Valley starts.
 From here it should be possible to start skiing.
 Allow about an hour and a half from the valley floor until it is possible to put skis on.

 The Valley starts off open and wide with easy skinning, but it chokes down and becomes narrow and steep sided between the 1300 – 1400m mark approx. One option is to keep low in the stream bed, another is to traverse the sides.
 This section is a little slow and novices should be aware, if traversing above a creek on icy slopes, that there are consequences of sliding at speed into a rocky stream bed.
 Generally it is best here to keep to the true left.